imthosea/celestialgdx/README.md

 - remove reflection entirely
 - remove Json class (it is a MESS) in favor of Jankson
 - remove XML parser in favor of stdlib
-- unspaghetify TMX reader and TextureAtlas
+- unspaghetify TextureAtlas
 - remove more useless stdlib replication classes
 - make TextureRegion and its subclasses immutable
-- make AssetManager concurrent and maybe use virtual threads for it
+- rid of tmx map parser entirely and use the official library instead (https://github.com/mapeditor/tiled/tree/master/util/java/libtiled-java)

 This isn't a full code cleanup because I want to make my game.
 I'm only modifying stuff that affects me.